Mohsen-A-F/TweeBot/README.md

 ## User Guide for the Program

+> Notices:
-> You have to open the TweeBot.exe.
+>     1.You have to open the TweeBot.exe.
 Never don't open Client.exe
+>     2.When countdown windows opens, another window will open that it's blank for a few second and not bug rather, it's wait for giving answer form twitter servers.

 ### 1. Registering User Accounts (Account Management)